eaton-lab/kmer-db/README.md

 1. Query NCBI Run accession IDs (SRR) to fetch data and metadata.
 2. Downloading fastq data from NCBI (in a transparent way that does not leave behind zombies like sra-tools.)
-3. Calculate kmer statistics from data.
+3. Calculate kmer statistics from data with kmerfreq, gce, etc.
 4. Organize results into a public repository on GitHub.